 I love pecan pie.
 It is so rich and indulgent I used to only make it once a year for Thanksgiving.
-But now that I have a sugar free, low carb, keto recipe I plan on making keto pecan pie tarts much much more often.
+But now that I have a sugar free, low carb, keto recipe, I plan on making Sugar Free Pecan Pie Tarts much, much more often.

 You only need four ingredients to make the crust for these tarts:

 - Almond Flour

 - Cold Butter

 Toss those into the food processor and hit the button!
 Just make sure to process long enough that the dough forms a ball.
 It will look dry and crumbly at first but comes together as the food processor breaks down the almond flour releasing the natural oils.

 Does The Butter Really Need To Be Cold?